 The excellent Elementary Education programs leads to a B.S. in Education and licensing to teach grades one through six.
 Students within this major engage with young pupils for 150 hours and work as student teachers for twelve weeks.
-Students may choose additional endorsements:
+Students may choose additional endorsements such as:

-As a participant In the North Dakota University System (NDUS), the university allows students to take classes wherever they find themselves.
-The NDUS includes research schools like Dickinson State University, Mayville State University, Minot State University, and VCSU.
-Community colleges in the system are Bismarck State College, Dakota College at Bottineau, Lake Region State College, North Dakota State College of Science, and Williston State College.
+As a participant In the North Dakota University System (NDUS), Valley City State University allows students to take classes wherever they find themselves.
+The NDUS includes research schools like Dickinson State University, Mayville State University, and Minot State University, as well as numerous community colleges.

 University of Mary